BatchClayderman/Graph-Mamba/README.md

-# Graph Mamba
+# Graph Mamba for Windows

-This is a project forked from [https://github.com/bowang-lab/Graph-Mamba](https://github.com/bowang-lab/Graph-Mamba).

-Graph Mamba is based on Mamba [https://github.com/state-spaces/mamba](https://github.com/state-spaces/mamba).
+This is an archived repository forked from [Graph Mamba](https://github.com/bowang-lab/Graph-Mamba), which is based on [Mamba](https://github.com/state-spaces/mamba).

-To view installation guidelines in English, please refer to ``poetry_steps.txt`` written by the Graph Mamba official.
+To view Linux installation guidelines in English, please refer to ``poetry_steps.txt`` written by the Graph Mamba official.

-To view installation guidelines in Chinese, please refer to [https://blog.csdn.net/weixin_45726033/article/details/140415349](https://blog.csdn.net/weixin_45726033/article/details/140415349).
+To view Windows installation guidelines in Chinese, please refer to [https://blog.csdn.net/weixin_45726033/article/details/140415349](https://blog.csdn.net/weixin_45726033/article/details/140415349).

-To run example command, please execute the ``start.bat``.
+To run an example for testing on Windows, please execute the ``start.bat``.